abdulowork/EmceeAdmin/README.md

 - Track worker statuses
 - Enable and disable workers
 - Kickstarting silent or never started workers
+- Basic TeamCity agent manipulation
+- Combining Emcee workers and TeamCity agents in a single list

 ## Building and Running